 Units of Credit

-The unit of credit is the "semester hour."
-It is defined as one hour of regular class work or two or more hours of laboratory work per week for each credit hour.
-Semester hours translated into contact hours are calculated by multiplying the credit hours by the number of weeks in the semester.
-A three-hour course taken during a 15-week semester will have 45 contact hours.
+The unit of credit is the "credit hour."
+It is defined as fifty minutes of regular class work or two or more credit hours of laboratory work per week for each credit hour.

 Converting quarter hours to semester hours -